brunopereira27/Avengers-Endgame-API/README.md

 ## Description

-`/avengers/` Gives you the list of avengers.
+`GET /avengers/` Gives you the list of avengers.
-`/villains/` Gives you the list of villains.
+`GET /villains/` Gives you the list of villains.

+Not Implemented Yet
+`POST /battles/` Creates and returns for you the result of the battle.
+    Params:
+    avengers: List of 3 avenger ids that compose the team of avengers for the battle
+    villains: List of 3 villain ids that compose the team of villains for the battle

+`GET /battles/` Gives you the list of results of all previous battles already played.
+`GET /battles/{id}` Gives you the detail of the specified battle.

 ## Installation